 Safety Information

-RADIESSE® (+) injectable implant is indicated for subdermal implantation for the correction of moderate to severe facial wrinkles and folds, such as nasolabial folds and for the rejuvenation of the hands.
-The presence of lidocaine is intended to reduce the patient’s pain during treatment.
+RADIESSE® and RADIESSE® (+) are indicated for subdermal implantation for the correction of moderate to severe facial wrinkles and folds, such as nasolabial folds, and for hand augmentation to correct volume loss in the dorsum of the hands.
+RADIESSE® injectable implant diluted 1:2 with 0.9% sterile saline for injections is intended for the treatment of moderate and severe décolleté wrinkles.

 References: